Blog Nutrition Meal Plans 1,000-Calorie Meal Plan: An Effective Slimming Tool or a Health Hazard?

 Slows metabolism

-You should not expect long-term results from this diet as the critical calorie restriction may slow down your metabolism.
-This will cause rapid weight regain after you return to your normal caloric intake.
+You shouldn’t expect long-term results from this diet as the critical calorie restriction may slow down your metabolism.
+This can cause rapid weight regain after you return to your normal caloric intake, as it will be easier to put your body in a caloric surplus.

 Doesn’t support intense exercising

-This nutrition plan is surely not for everyone.
+This nutrition plan isn’t for everyone.
 It may work quite well for women who have a small frame, as their bodies generally require fewer calories.
-However, for men and those whose routine involves vigorous exercise, this diet is not the best choice for you.
+However, for men and those whose routine involves vigorous exercise, this diet isn’t the best choice, as higher energy needs mean that 1,000 calories won’t be enough to support all of your body’s functions.

 Emotional and mental strain